bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 1. Run `docker` commands yourself, for example, with a `Script` step.
 2. Use a Linux/Android stack and set the environment docker image for the app on the `Stack` tab of the Workflow Editor.

-Running `docker` commands with a `Script` Step is the recommended option as you should not change the base environment docker image on the `Stack` tab unless you really have to!
+Running `docker` commands with a `Script` Step is the **recommended option** as you should **not change the base environment docker image** on the `Stack` tab unless you really have to!
 Running the `docker` commands yourself during the build is way more flexible and provides an overall better control.

+{% include message_box.html type="note" title="GitHub sample repository" content=" You can find a sample repository on [GitHub](https://github.com/bitrise-samples/minimal-docker), which is configured to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli). "%}

 ## Running docker commands during the build